 The conversion of the foreign subsidiaries' financial statements into U.S. dollars will lead to a translation gain or loss which is recorded as a component of other comprehensive income (loss).
-For the fiscal year ended July 31, 2014, we recorded foreign currency translation gains of \$0.1 million, which are recorded within accumulated other comprehensive income in Stockholders' Equity in our consolidated balance sheet.
+For the fiscal year ended July 31, 2015, we recorded foreign currency translation gains of \$8.2 million, which are recorded within accumulated other comprehensive income in Stockholders' Equity in our consolidated balance sheet.
 In addition, certain of our foreign subsidiaries have assets and liabilities that are denominated in currencies other than the relevant entity's functional currency.
 Changes in the functional currency value of these assets and liabilities create fluctuations that will lead to a transaction gain or loss.
-For the fiscal year ended July 31, 2014, we recorded foreign currency transaction losses of \$0.5 million which are recorded in "Other gains (losses), net" in our Consolidated Statement of Operations.
+For the fiscal year ended July 31, 2015, we recorded foreign currency transaction gains of \$1.8 million which are recorded in "Other gains (losses), net" in our Consolidated Statement of Operations.